FranKBrownn/history-of-Helen-of-troy.-project-1/README.md

 .
 The navigation bar is a helpful way for the user to find the infomtion they need about the subject of the website.

-### introduction to the myth
+### page one introduction to the myth

-.the 1st page is a basic artical style page that gives the user the base level information about the greek myth
+.
+The 1st page is a basic artical style page that gives the user the base level information about the greek myth

-. the page also has some images from old paintings and books to make the page more colourful
+.
+The page also has some images from old paintings and books to make the page more colourful

+### page two about the war and the men.

+.
+The 2nd page gose into deeper deatial about the war giving basic informtaion to a few events that happens during the timeline of the war.

+.
+Like the 1st page it is set up in an artical from giving clear information in a simple structure to allow for easy following.

+.
+This page includes a list a the men involved in Helens life.
+This allows the user to easily search up any other men not included in this web page.

+### page 3 additional information form

+.
+The final page of the web document includes a form for the ueser to fill in.

+.
+The form would help the user to accsess more usefull information from other sources if they would like to continue researching into this topic.